-DRUG CRIMES DEFENSE
+DRUG CRIMES DEFENSE ATTORNEY IN BROOKLYN

 In recent years, elected officials and law enforcement have shone a probing light on drug crimes in the United States.
 While drugs are often implicated in many crimes, there are four primary “drug crimes” that are recognized in the US: Possession, Use, Manufacture, Distribution and Trafficking.
 They can include illegal drugs like cocaine and heroin, as well as prescription drugs like Oxycontin and Fentanyl.
 The recent legalization of marijuana in some states often adds confusion to the mix as people try to figure out the new laws for medical and recreational use and distribution.